0RafaelLeite/designPatterns/README.md

 # designPatterns
-A sample of some design patterns
+A sample of some design patterns based on Java